 Coconut oil uses and health benefits

-Another fantastic benefit of using coconut oil is that when you use it to extract cannabinoids, your end product will remain solid at room temperature.
-The versatility of a cannabis-infused product that remains solid at room temperature is paramount when considering its use as a topical agent.
-Furthermore, its solid state allows the oil to be easily stored via gelatin capsules, a widely popular and highly effective method of distributing cannabinoids.
-Gelatin oil capsules are so simple and easy to make at home that the ingredients can be purchased from just about any pharmacy or online, making the process of infusing capsules at home a relatively simple DIY project.
+Another fantastic benefit of using coconut oil is it will remain solid at room temperature.
+This makes it a great medium for using as a topical agent.
+Furthermore, its solid state allows the oil to be easily stored via gelatin capsules, a widely popular and highly effective method of consuming cannabis.

 How to make cannabis-infused coconut oil

-Ease of use may be one of the most under-appreciated benefits of coconut oil in making infused products.
 Aside from the fact that you can purchase coconut oil relatively inexpensively from just about anywhere, the process of decarboxylating and infusing cannabis into coconut oil requires only a few simple ingredients and can be done at home with minimal effort.
-Check out Leafly’s recipe for infusing coconut oil – the end product is tasty, versatile, and, if stored properly, can last a very long time without degrading.

 Recipe for cannabis coconut oil